dxhub-apps/lexyhub/docs/status-page.md

 The status page provides a centralized, real-time view of the health of the LexyHub platform.
 It is available in the application navigation under **Status** and can also be queried programmatically through the `/api/status` endpoint.
+The page now mirrors the compact look-and-feel of the core app, pairing the new typography scale with condensed cards for quicker scanning.

 ## What the page reports

 - **Runtime diagnostics** – Node.js version, hosting platform, uptime, and request region (when deployed to Vercel).
-- **Environment variables** – Presence and confidence level for the core configuration variables.
-Sensitive keys are masked and defaults (for example `LEXYHUB_JWT_SECRET=change-me-change-me`) are highlighted as warnings.
+Displayed as a compact card grid at the top of the page.
 - **API surface** – Verifies that all shipped API handlers are registered and exported.
   Missing exports surface as warnings and module load failures appear as critical alerts.
 - **Service integrations** – Confirms that Supabase credentials can open a server-side connection and performs a lightweight query against the `keywords` table.
 The OpenAI API check verifies that an API key is present on the server.
+- **Configuration variables** – Still computed and returned from the API response, but intentionally omitted from the UI for a cleaner surface.
+Consumers that need these signals can continue to poll the JSON endpoint.

 ## Programmatic access